choral-lang/website/web/_documentation/examples/healthcare-service.md

 1. Define a new choreography class, called `VitalsStreaming`, that prescribes how data should be streamed from an IoT `Device` monitoring the vitals of a patient to a data `Gatherer`; this choreography will enforce that the `Gatherer` processes only data that is (a) correctly cryptographically signed by the device and (b) pseudonymised.

-2. Implement the healthcare service a local Java class, called `HealthCareService`, that combines the Java library compiled from `VitalsStreaming` to gather data from the IoT devices with the Java library compiled from our previous `DistAuth` example to authenticate with the cloud storage service through a third-party service (this could be, e.g., a national authentication system) and upload the data.
+2. Implement the healthcare service, a local Java class called `HealthCareService`, that combines the Java library compiled from `VitalsStreaming` to gather data from the IoT devices with the Java library compiled from our previous `DistAuth` example to authenticate with the cloud storage service through a third-party service (this could be, e.g., a national authentication system) and upload the data.

 ## Vitals choreographies